MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-VivaModuleFeaturePolicy.md

 ## SYNOPSIS
 This cmdlet is available only in the Exchange Online PowerShell module.
 For more information, see [About the Exchange Online PowerShell module](https://aka.ms/exov3-module).

-Use the Get-VivaModuleFeaturePolicy cmdlet to remove feature policies from Viva modules.
+**Note**: This cmdlet is part of a feature that's currently in Private Preview.
+The cmdlet won't work unless your organization is a member of the Private Preview.

+Use the Remove-VivaModuleFeaturePolicy cmdlet to delete a policy for a feature in a Viva module.
+Once you delete a policy, the policy is permanently deleted.
+You cannot undo the deletion.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://learn.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).

 ## SYNTAX

 ```
-Remove-VivaModuleFeaturePolicy -FeatureId <String> -ModuleId <String> -PolicyId <String>
+Remove-VivaModuleFeaturePolicy -ModuleId <String> -FeatureId <String> -PolicyId <String>
  [-Confirm]
  [-ResultSize <Unlimited>]
  [-WhatIf]